 After graduating from West Point, Jason served as an active duty Infantry Officer in the U.S. Army for over nine years, where he commanded multiple organizations, planned combat and training operations, and deployed to Afghanistan and Iraq.
 He then transferred to the U.S. Army Reserve, where he has served as a Civil Affairs Officer the last seven years and is currently a Lieutenant Colonel.

-Jason leverages his sixteen years of public sector leadership and strategic planning experience to help his clients with their legal needs.
+Jason leverages his eighteen years of public sector leadership and strategic planning experience to help his clients with their legal needs.

 Harvard Law School, J.D., 2018, Executive Editor of the Harvard Journal of Law and Public Policy; Co-Director of the Harvard Veterans Organization

 Harvard Kennedy School, Master of Public Policy, 2018